Today we'll be looking at the usage of " N (이)네요, A/V 네요 " Korean grammar point with some example sentences

 Usage :

-This grammar pattern is used to indicate that the speaker is impressed or rather surprised by a fact he/she learned anew from a past personal experience.
+This grammar pattern is used to indicate that the speaker is impressed or rather surprised by a fact he/she learned through direct experience.
 For example, if you want to say, "Wow, it's already summer", then you can say, "벌써 여름이네요".
 It can be used to indicate your emotional reaction to what you have just realized.

 Conjugation rule :